Irmo, South Carolina: Arts and culture

 The Okra Strut is an annual festival started in 1973 as a fundraising effort for a new library.
 Named for the okra plant, events have included a charity golf tournament, street dance, live entertainment, a midway, cycling and running competitions, arts and crafts exhibits, and a parade.

 The Jacob Wingard Dreher House is listed on the National Register of Historic Places.

-Irmo has two public libraries, a branch of the Lexington County Public Library and a branch of the Richland County Public Library.
+The Irmo area has two public libraries, one for each county the town is located in.
+The Irmo Branch of the Lexington County Public Library has a Columbia address while the Ballentine Branch of the Richland County Public Library has an Irmo address.

 Government

 As of July 2025, the town council includes: